couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-7000-contribute.markdown

 In general, go with Apple's style.
 However, we have idiosyncrasies and would prefer that you:

-* Put spaces after the colons in messages-sends.
+* Put spaces after the colons in messages.
 For example:

         [foo bar: 1 baz: 0]